15 Scams in Thailand and How to Avoid Them

 Bangkok skyscrapers at dawn

-But when it comes to bars and clubs it's a whole world, be careful with places that:
+However, when it comes to bars and nightclubs, it's a different story.
+Be cautious of places that:

 12. Ping Pong Show

-This is one of the most common scams in red light districts, especially in Patpong in Bangkok, in Pattaya and in Patong in Phuket.
+This is one of the most common scams in red-light districts, especially in Patpong in Bangkok, Pattaya, and Patong in Phuket.
+It's a show where women display special skills using their feminine parts.

 bangla-road-in-phuket